 Extensive decarbonization research from Lawrence Livermore National Laboratory culminated in the award-winning report Getting to Neutral.
 The Lab unexpectedly found that turning woody waste biomass into hydrogen and permanently storable CO2 is key to economically providing the bulk of carbon removal needed for California to reach its Net Zero targets.

-Mote is a spinout of the Lab, where Mote's Chief Technology Officer Joshuah Stolaroff led the carbon removal program.
+Mote is a spinout of this work, where Mote's Chief Executive Officer, Dr. Joshuah Stolaroff, led the Lab's carbon program.

 Climate change will disproportionately affect vulnerable communities least responsible for past emissions.
 We believe everyone deserves protection from environmental hazards and access to environmental benefits, regardless of income, race, and other characteristics.

-We improve local air quality by using direct gasification and other clean processes.
+We improve local air quality by replacing existing highly-polluting processes.
 We displace emissions from field burning and landfilling, and help reduce wildfire risk.

-We support jobs in rural and disadvantaged communities, creating value by upcycling agricultural and forest residues.
+We support jobs in rural and disadvantaged communities, creating value by sustainably upcycling agricultural and forest residues.

 We enable zero-emissions heavy duty trucks and equipment.
 Diesel engines are still the biggest source of particulate pollution in many communities, causing asthma and other harm.
-We replace dirty diesel with clean hydrogen.
+We replace dirty diesel with pure biohydrogen.